 Partner provisional visa (Subclass 309)

-Getting this visa is the first step towards a permanent Partner visa (subclass 100).
-You must be outside Australia when you apply for this visa.
-One can stay on the visa until your permanent visa (subclass 100) application is decided or you have to withdraw the application.
-For most applicants, this stay is from 15 to 24 months.
+Getting this visa is the first step in getting a permanent partner visa (subclass 100).
+You have to be leaving Australia at the time you apply for this visa.
+You may continue to use the visa up until your application for a permanent visa (subclass 100) is decided upon or you are compelled to withdraw the application.
+For applicants, this stay normally lasts 15 to 24 months.

-❖ You must be at least 18 years of age or more when you apply for this visa (applied to both spouse and de facto partner)
+- You must be at least 18 years of age in order to be eligible for this visa (applied to both spouse and de facto partner)

 Partner migrant visa (Subclass 100)